wp-plugins/dynamic-headers/readme.txt

 -  Supports both built in browser uploader or FTP.
 -  Quick and lightweight.
 -  Simply add template tag to theme to pull dynamic media.
--  Tested and validated to work on WordPress version 2.3+ (Version < 2.7 Only)
+-  Tested and validated to work on WordPress version 2.3+ (Plugin Version < 2.7 Only!)
 -  Ability to add links to your header images.
 -  WordPress MU Compatible (As of 2.8)
 -  Theme developer friendly with several template tags and functions for custom themes.
+-  NOTE: The popular TwentyTen Weaver theme now includes native support for the Dynamic Headers plugin.
+If you are using this theme then just download Dynamic Headers and begin using it with no template or CSS mods required!

 **Regarding Support:** This plugin is offered completely free of charge with no expressed or implied warranty.
 This plugin is open source and is to be used 'as-is' and at your own risk.
 Always remember to backup your WordPress database (and ideally your file structure) before using any new plugin for the first time.

-**Important Upgrade Note:**
+Most support requests we get (and we get dozens per week) have to do with changing a theme's CSS to accomodate the new headers.
+We simply don't have the man power to answer all of these questions on a case by case basis, but do try to answer some, for more popular themes, when we can.
+We do offer WordPress consulting, so if you really need some help and would like to hire Nicasio please let us know.

 == Installation ==